Services & Information for Those with Dementia and Their Families, Friends & Caregivers

 This is done through phone calls, office visits, and even home visits if necessary.

-Contact the ADRC at (715) 942-1895 to speak to Andrea, our Dementia Care Specialist.
+Contact the ADRC to speak with our Dementia Care Specialists:

 The ADRC Dementia Team helps connect you with a number of resources and activities related to dementia, including screenings, information on caregiving for those with dementia, support groups and more.